How To Build a World-Class Free Trial Landing Page

 • Listicles of the features included (or not) for each plan

-• The social proof logos and the statement “99% of the Fortune 500 choose Lucidchart”
+• The social proof logos and the statement “99% of the Fortune 500 choose Lucidchart.”

-Lucidchart's Free Sign up Step 2
+Lucidchart's Free Sign Up Step 1

 Elements on the landing page of Step 2 include: